internetofwater/pids.geoconnex.us/docs/contributor/README.md

 #### [PID Server](https://github.com/internetofwater/pids.geoconnex.us)

-Pemanent Identifier (PID) Server is used to provide re-directs to Geoconnex webpages and provides a [Sitemap Index](#sitemap-index) of JSON-LD pages that [Gleaner](https://github.com/gleanerio/gleaner) ingests to geoconnex.
+Pemanent Identifier Server is used to provide re-directs to Geoconnex webpages and provides a [Sitemap Index](#sitemap-index) of JSON-LD pages that [Gleaner](https://github.com/gleanerio/gleaner) ingests to geoconnex.
 It is implemented using cloud native services, leveraging GCP's Cloud Run and Cloud SQL.

 ### Dependent (Cloud) Services